ritik1172/Backend-api-Registration/README.md

+# Express Server for User Authentication

+This Express.js server provides user authentication functionalities using JWT, bcrypt for password hashing, forgotten password feature, and form validation.

+## Setup

+1. **Clone the Repository:**

+2. **Install Dependencies:**

+3. **Environment Variables:**
+Create a `.env` file in the root directory and add the following variables:
 The server will run on http://localhost:3000 by default.
 Adjust the `PORT` variable in the `.env` file if needed.

+4. **Start the Server:**

 ## Functionality